bobtrapp/timmyszombie/README.md

 other projects, so it seemed reasonable to stick with a single platform.

-As a result of using NetBeans, the site starts in the folder JimmysZombieAbatementService -> public_html -> index.html
+As a result of using NetBeans, the site starts in the folder TimmysZombieAbatementService -> public_html -> index.html